Sylvester Bembery: Return to the Tampa Bay Storm

 He re-joined the Storm for his final year in 2001.
 Known as one of the Storm's greatest pass rushers, a 6-time All-Arena selection, Sylvester won 2 ArenaBowl Championships' with the Storm.
 In 2001, he helped the Storm win 7 straight games ending with a 58–51 overtime win over the Carolina Cobras.
 This was the longest streak the Storm put together since Bemery helped them win 9 straight games in 1998, and the longest Tampa Bay winning streak since when he contributed to 8 game streak they tore through to begin the 1996 season.

 Career highlights

 Bembery was named to the Arena Football League 10th Anniversary Team in 1996, and was the All-time AFL leader in sacks with 43 at the time of his retirement.

 In 2002 his jersey was retired by Tampa Bay at the St. Pete Times Forum.

 In 2006, Bembery ranked seventh among the 20 Greatest AFL Players and in 2009, he was inducted into the UCF Athletics Hall of Fame.

-On August 12, 2011, Bembery earned his most cherished accomplishment as he was named to the 2011 AFL Hall of Fame class.
+On August 12, 2011, Bembery was named to the 2011 AFL Hall of Fame class.